albertquiroga/awesome-ios-game-ports/templates/README.md

 I followed the simple criteria below to create this list:

 * The game must also be present in the PS Store, the Xbox store or any of the popular PC stores (Steam, GOG, Epic, etc)
-* The must obviously not have any of the aforementioned anti-consumer practices
+* The game must obviously not have any of the aforementioned anti-consumer practices

 If you find a game not listed here that you'd like to add, please reach out to me or make a pull request and I'll add it as soon as possible.